thevindu-w/clip_share_server/README.md

 ## How to use
 ### Run the server

+You can run the server from a terminal or
 When the server is started, it will not open any window.
 Instead, it will run in the background.
-If the program is started from the terminal, it should return immediately (server will continue to run in the background).
+On Linux, if the program is started from the terminal, it should return immediately (the server will continue to run in the background).
-If something goes wrong, a server_err.log file will be created and it will contain what went wrong.
+If something goes wrong, a server_err.log file will be created, and it will contain what went wrong.

 ### Connect the client application

 Open the client application on any other device on the same network.
 If the client supports network scanning, the server can be easily found.
 Otherwise, enter the server's IPv4 address to the client.
-Now the client should be able to share clipboard data, files, and get images from the server.
+Now the client should be able to share clipboard data, and files, and get images from the server.
 Note that the client should be allowed through the firewall as mentioned in the above section.

 <br>

 ## Configuration
-Create a file named &nbsp; `clipshare.conf` &nbsp; and add the following lines into that configuration file
+Create a file named &nbsp; `clipshare.conf` &nbsp; and add the following lines into that configuration file.

 ```properties
 app_port=4337